Security Architecture Diagrams Importance

 System Security Architecture Diagram

-System security architecture diagrams may also include elements like encryption protocols, multi-factor authentication mechanisms, and backup procedures to demonstrate a holistic approach to securing individual systems.
+System security architecture diagrams may also include encryption protocols, multi-factor authentication mechanisms, and backup procedures to demonstrate a holistic approach to securing individual systems.
 By visualizing these security controls within the context of system architecture, organizations can assess the effectiveness of their current security posture and identify areas for improvement.

 Steps to Create a Security Architecture Diagram